Swanster/update-daytoday/DEPLOY.md

 # Deployment Guide for Ubuntu Server

-This guide describes how to deploy the Project Survey Tracker application on an Ubuntu server using Node.js, MongoDB, PM2, and Nginx.
+This guide describes how to deploy the Daily Activity Infrastructure Engineer application on an Ubuntu server using Node.js, MongoDB, PM2, and Nginx.

 ## Prerequisites